-The Blue, Orange, and Combo packages only come with 10 hours of DVR storage.
+The Blue, Orange, and Combo packages only come with 50 hours of DVR storage.
 To go beyond that basic offering, subscribers must purchase Sling TV’s Cloud DVR Plus add-on.
-With the add-on, you will be able to record up to 50 hours of programming.
+With the add-on, you will be able to record up to 200 hours of programming for an additional $5/month.
 That’s still not a lot of hours when compared to other streaming services.

 The final cut: how is Sling TV for live sports streaming?

 Sling TV allows you to stream many of your local sports teams along with nationally broadcasted games and events.
 However, for a major sports fan, it’s almost necessary to at least buy the combo package to be able to view a good variety of sports.
 Furthermore, if you’re a real sports junkie, the Sports Extras add-on is practically a must.
 That being said, Sling TV’s sports offerings do come at a relatively reasonable price, and if you go all out on your package, there is a tremendous amount of variety for your viewing pleasure.
 Still, due to the limitations of the channels it offers, Sling TV lags behind YouTube TV and Hulu + Live as the best option for the dedicated sports fan.

 Of course, Sling TV carries a multitude of non-sports programming as well.
 A wide variety of news, movies, and kids programming will be at your fingertips with a Sling TV subscription.